risamaki/react_resources/README.md

 3. egghead.io "Build Your First Production Quality React App" course - https://egghead.io/courses/build-your-first-production-quality-react-app
 Bonus Read: https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0

-Key Takeaways With these courses you’ll want to come away with a handle on the following:
+Key Takeaways - With these courses you’ll want to come away with a handle on the following:

-Re-enforcement of principles from React docs
+* Re-enforcement of principles from React docs
-Intro to the build tools for React projects, particularly webpack Stateless functional components
+* Intro to the build tools for React projects, particularly webpack
+* Stateless functional components
-Routing (how you navigate from one “page” to the next) Fetching async data
+* Routing (how you navigate from one “page” to the next)
+* Fetching async data

 # Phase 2: State Management using Redux
 1. Official Tutorial - https://redux.js.org/
 2. egghead.io "Getting Started with Redux" course - https://egghead.io/courses/getting-started-with-redux
 3. egghead.io "Building React Applications with Idiomatic Redux" course - https://egghead.io/courses/building-react-applications-with-idiomatic-redux

-Key Takeaways The thing you want to have at this point is not mastery, but a basic handle on Redux terminology and concepts:
+Key Takeaways - The thing you want to have at this point is not mastery, but a basic handle on Redux terminology and concepts:

-Three principles of Redux
+* Three principles of Redux
-Actions
+* Actions
-Reducers
+* Reducers
-Data flow
+* Data flow
-Usage with React
+* Usage with React
-Async actions
+* Async actions
-Async Flow
+* Async Flow
-Middleware
+* Middleware

-# Phase 3:

 # List of Resources